sshakeel/SmashingConf-RWD-Workshop/README.md

 - core styles first

 ### SEO
-- Redirect performance leads to SEO complexity
+- Bad redirect performance leads to SEO complexity
-- Interesting claim.
+- (Interesting claim.
 Did not receive a lot of details on this.
-Need to research this more.
+Need to research this more.)

 # RWD Approaches

-### 1-Retrofitting
+### 1- Retrofitting
 - refactor existing desktop site
 - add stylesheets for smaller screens
-- media in style tags
+- could use media query in style tags in simpler cases
 - e.g. current XE.com

 **pros**
 - simple
-- less design complocations
+- less design complications
--politically simpler
+- politically simpler

 **cons**
 - might not be simple
 - layout only focus
-- performace
+- performace concerns
 - requires media query support

-### 2-Step by step
+### 2- Step-by-step
-- incremental improv
+- incremental improvment
 - page by page
 - component by compoenent
 - eg. microsoft